 If you have any ideas or suggestions that you think would help improve Te Kāhui or solve any challenges that you believe the organisation faces, please let us know.
 However if you don’t have a solution in mind, kei te pai.
 You can let us know the result or outcome you want from Te Kāhui, and then tell us to figure out how to make this happen.ke that happen.

 Your participation as an uri of Taranaki Iwi is crucial to the success of the Te Kāhui Charter review process.
 Your whakaaro, and feedback are important in helping Te Kāhui to move forward into the future.
-The close off for the submission process is 31 August 2019
+The close off for the submission process has been extended to 25 October, 2019

 For more information about the Te Kāhui Charter Review: